weburg/generic-http-web-service-client-java/README.md

 ### Running the example

 First, ensure the server is running.
 Refer to other grouped GHoWSt projects to get and run the server.
+Ensure Java JDK 8 or better and Maven 3 or better are installed.

-If using the CLI, ensure Java JDK 8 or better and Maven 3 or better are installed and that you are in the project directory.
+If using the CLI, ensure you are in the project directory.
 Run:

 `mvn compile exec:java`